-Every so often, you might get the "itch" to organize and purge old paperwork and digital files.
+With the start of spring, you might be getting the itch to organize and purge old paperwork and digital files.
 But not so fast.
 If you’re dealing with employee records, it’s not quite so straightforward.
 Federal agencies, individual states and local statutes all have their own recordkeeping requirements.
 To navigate this compliance maze, you either have to know your requirements inside and out — or, eliminate the question of “to keep” or “to purge” altogether.
 Let’s discuss.

 What’s legally considered an employee record?

 Before we get into the requirements of record retention, let’s break down the most basic question: What are employee records?
-Employee records are information pertaining to employees, including personnel files, payroll records, compensation history, benefit enrollment forms, medical records and more.
-You have an obligation to store these records in a secure location, even after an employee departs your organization.
+Employee records are information pertaining to employees, including personnel files like applications and terms of employment, payroll records, compensation history, benefit enrollment forms, medical records and more.
+You have an obligation to store these records in a secure location for a specified period of time, even after an employee departs your organization.

 How long are you required to keep employee records?